InkblotAdmirer/custom_feed/README.md

 dnscrypt-proxy-v2 notes:

+As of 2.0.39 Go is used to compile from source.
+If not already installed, execute "./scripts/feeds install golang" from the OpenWRT source directory.

-The OpenWRT build system does not currently include the capability to cross-compile Go, so the precompiled ARM binary is downloaded and installed.
+Prior to version 2.0.39: The OpenWRT build system does not currently include the capability to cross-compile Go, so the precompiled ARM binary is downloaded and installed.

 NOTE: the latest commit is now backward feature-compatible with the original dnscrypt-proxy package, so it is converted to run as dnscrypt-proxy instead of dnscrypt-proxy-v2.
 Installs from previous versions will likely require manual intervention after install (i.e. removal of extra files, update of configuration files).
 Note that the non-UCI configuration files are to be located in /etc/dnscrypt-proxy.